Partial reflections and globally linked pairs in rigid graphs: Sequences of partial reflections

 \begin{lemma} Let $X$ be a $d$-fragment of $G$.
 Consider an $\sep{X}$-admissible framework $(G,p)$ in $\RR^d$ and let $(G,q)$ be a congruent framework.
 Then $(G,q)$ is also $\sep{X}$-admissible and $(G,\sep{X}(p))$ and $(G,\sep{X}(q))$ are congruent. \end{lemma}

 It follows from \cref{lemma:rationalmap} that the mapping $p \mapsto \sep{X}(p)$ corresponds to a rational map $\RR^{d|V|} \dashrightarrow \RR^{d|V|}$ with rational coefficients whose domain of definition is the set We call this rational map the \emph{partial $d$-reflection corresponding to $X$}, and by a slight abuse of notation we also denote it by $\sep{X}$.
 This map is dominant: indeed, its image is also $\dom(\sep{X})$, a dense open subset of $\RR^{d|V|}$.
-For convenience, we also define $\sep{\varnothing}$ and $\sep{V}$, the partial $d$-reflection corresponding to the empty set and to the complete vertex set, respectively, to be the identity map of $\RR^{d|V|}$.
+For convenience, we also define $\sep{X}$ to be the identity map of $\RR^{d|V|}$ whenever $X \subseteq V$ is not a $d$-fragment of $G$.
+In particular, we shall use this notation when $X = \varnothing$ and when $X = V-S$ for some $d$-separator $S$ of $G$.